hMatoba/Piexif/doc/about.rst

 What for?
 ---------

-To simplify exif manipulations with python.
+To simplify exif manipulations with Python.
 Writing, reading, and more...

 How to Use
 ----------

-There are only just five functions.
+There are only five functions.

 - *load(filename)* - Get exif data as *dict*.
 - *dump(exif_dict)* - Get exif as *bytes* to save with JPEG.